(A resource guide for anyone whose children are detained at the Kearny Mesa Juvenile Hall in San Diego County)

 Proof of Identification and Security Procedure

 As a general rule, all visitors must show proof of identification for verification purposes.
-The Kearny Mesa Juvenile Detention Facility only accepts Government issued photo identification (e.g. State Driver's License or State issued identification, U.S. Passport, and Military ID).
+The Kearny Mesa Juvenile Detention Facility only accepts government-issued photo identification (e.g. state driver's license or state-issued identification, U.S. passport, and military ID).
 Additionally, all visitors are subject to a strict inspection as a standard procedure for security purposes that involves frisking and passing through metal detectors.

-Items you can't bring for the minors
+Items you cannot bring to the minors

 Exchange of any items with minors detained at the Kearny Mesa Juvenile Detention Facility is strictly prohibited.
-However you may bring one (1) paperback book to be left at the front lobby in a receptacle area with the child's name and unit number.
+However, you may bring one (1) paperback book to be left at the front lobby in a receptacle area with the child's name and unit number.

 The following is a list of items not allowed to be brought in the San Diego County Juvenile Hall: